Glauber quark and gluon contributions to quark energy loss at next-to-leading order and next-to-leading twist: Hadronic Tensor in Deep Inelastic Scattering

 The second kind of kernel $(\mathcal{K}_{2})$ represents the two real gluons emission process $q\to g+g$ where a Glauber quark is used to annihilate the incoming highly virtual quark, as depicted in Fig.~\ref{fig:HT_gluon} (b).
 There are a total of five possible central cut diagrams contributing to this kernel, shown in Fig.~\ref{fig:kernel-2_all}, are discussed in Appendix \ref{append:kernel-2}.

-The third kind of kernel $(\mathcal{K}_{3})$ represents both the $q\to q+\bar{q}'$ process where a Glauber antiquark is the scattering partner of the highly virtual incoming quark, as well as the $q\to q'+\bar{q}'$ where a Glauber antiquark is used to annihilate the incoming highly-virtual quark.
+The third kind of kernel $(\mathcal{K}_{3})$ represents both the $q\to q+\bar{q}'$ process where a Glauber antiquark is the scattering partner of the highly virtual incoming quark, as well as the $q\to q'+\bar{q}'$ where a Glauber antiquark is used to annihilate the incoming highly virtual quark.
 Both $q\to q+\bar{q}'$ and $q\to q'+\bar{q}'$ possibilities are depicted in Fig.~\ref{fig:kernel-3_all}, with four contributing central cut diagrams discussed in Appendix \ref{append:kernel-3}.

-The last kind of kernel $(\mathcal{K}_{4})$ represents both the $q\to q+q'$ process where a Glauber quark is the scattering partner of the highly-virtual incoming quark.
+The last kind of kernel $(\mathcal{K}_{4})$ represents both the $q\to q+q'$ process where a Glauber quark is the scattering partner of the highly virtual incoming quark.
 The two possible diagrams are depicted in Fig.~\ref{fig:kernel-4_all}, while their hadronic tensor is calculated in Appendix \ref{append:kernel-4}.

 Of course, there is nothing special about our assumption of an incoming highly virtual quark.
 Our results also hold for an incoming highly virtual antiquark instead, with the corresponding change conjugation applied to the Glauber quark.